vircadia/vircadia-native-core/BUILD_ANDROID.md

 Still in the _SDK Tools_ tab, check off _Show Package Details_ at the bottom.
 Select CMake 3.6.4.
 Do this even if you have a separate CMake installation.
 Also, make sure the NDK installed version is 18 (or higher).

-Now go back to _File_ then _Project Structure_ then under _Project_ set the Android Gradel Plugin Version to `3.2.1` and Gradel Version to `4.10.1`.
+Now go back to _File_ then _Project Structure_ then under _Project_ set the Android Gradle Plugin Version to `3.2.1` and Gradle Version to `4.10.1`.

 If Android Studio pops open the "Plugin Update Recommeded" dialog, do not click update, just click X on the top right to close.
-Later versions of the gradel plugin have known issues with cz.malohlava.
+Later versions of the Gradle plugin have known issues with cz.malohlava.

 ## Environment